 We do not make automated decisions about you and your family.

-Data of notice
+Date of notice

-This notice was updated in September 2019.
+This notice was updated on 18 January 2022.